Giving Your Brain a Break from Porn—And Why It’s Important for Healing

 How Can Having This Break from Porn Help?

 Doing the same thing many times over creates an automatic process where you could find yourself doing behaviors you may not even enjoy anymore.
-Having some distance from this automatic process can be very helpful in allowing you to evaluate what you actually like doing, and what you don’t.
-Giving your mind time to recover can help you see things more objectively, which gives you the opportunity to say “you know, I really don’t like this aspect of what I am doing anymore”.
+Having some distance from this automatic process can be very helpful in allowing you to evaluate what you actually like doing and what you don’t.
+Giving your mind time to recover can help you see things more objectively, which gives you the opportunity to say, “You know, I really don’t like this aspect of what I am doing anymore”.
 It is in these moments you can find yourself feeling empowered and able to make a choice that is best for you.

 Another thing with pornography is the reality that you may go to it when you start to experience negative feelings.
-Overtime, this can numb you in a way where you don’t actually have to face these feelings.
+Over time, this can numb you in a way where you don’t actually have to face these feelings.
 This makes so much sense because none of us like to feel pain, but at the same time, working through what is underneath is important for healing to occur.
 So, as you give yourself a break from porn, you may find that the negative feelings that need to be dealt with start to surface.
 While this is likely scary, if you have someone you trust to talk about these feelings with (e.g., friends, recovery groups, therapist), it can be healing.

 If you are looking for a change in your life, having some distance from certain behaviors and getting help can be a huge first step.
-I also want to be abundantly clear, if taking a break from pornography feels impossible to you, or you are not sure about whether you actually want to stop, a therapist at the Center for Integrative Change can meet you in that place.
+I also want to be abundantly clear: if taking a break from pornography feels impossible to you, or you are not sure about whether you actually want to stop, a therapist at the Center for Integrative Change can meet you in that place.

 About the Author